-- Made out of a wide range of thermo-mouldable materials to suit your body type, type and level of activities, age, lifestyle and underlying conditions.
+- Made out of a wide range of thermo-mouldable materials to suit your body type, type and level of activity, age, lifestyle and underlying conditions.

-- Moulded directly onto your feet (no foot cast are used) and crafted in front of you, your orthotics are ready to wear at the end of your 90 minutes appointment.
+- Moulded directly onto your feet (without the use of foot casts) and crafted in front of you, your orthotics are ready to wear at the end of your 90 minutes appointment.

 Clinic & Workshop

 28 Mortimer Street, 2nd Floor